grycap/im/README.md

  + The Python Lex & Yacc library (http://www.dabeaz.com/ply/), typically available as the 'python-ply' package.

- + The paramiko ssh2 protocol library for python (http://www.lag.net/paramiko/), typically available as the 'python-paramiko' package.
+ + The paramiko ssh2 protocol library for python version 1.14 or later (http://www.lag.net/paramiko/), typically available as the 'python-paramiko' package.

  + The YAML library for Python, typically available as the 'python-yaml' or 'PyYAML' package.